Ali-Davoudi/autopart/README.md

 # Autopart.
-This is a project that I develop in my spare time and I usually implement everything I learn in this project.
+This is a project that I develop in my spare time and I usually implement everything I experience in this project.
 ### Usage
 - Geting the project source
 ```